ARM-software/psa-api/doc/crypto/api/ops/key-wrapping.rst

         This must be appropriate for the key:

         *   The required output size is :code:`PSA_WRAP_KEY_OUTPUT_SIZE(wrap_key_type, alg, type, bits)`, where ``wrap_key_type`` is the type of the wrapping key, ``alg`` is the key-wrapping algorithm, ``type`` is the type of the key being wrapped, and ``bits`` is the bit-size of the key being wrapped.
-        *   `PSA_WRAP_KEY_PAIR_MAX_SIZE` evaluates to the maximum wrapped output size of any supported key pair, in any supported combination of key-wrapping algorithm, wrapping-key type, key format and options.
+        *   `PSA_WRAP_KEY_PAIR_MAX_SIZE` evaluates to the maximum wrapped output size of any supported key pair, in any supported combination of key-wrapping algorithm and wrapping-key type.
         *   This API defines no maximum size for wrapped symmetric keys.
             Arbitrarily large data items can be stored in the key store, for example certificates that correspond to a stored private key or input material for key derivation.
     .. param:: size_t * data_length
         On success, the number of bytes that make up the wrapped key data.